Fractured Magic: Chapter Four

 “The Castle of Eide.”

-“Huh,” Gareth said.
-It was a lesser known Egil story — still common enough, but the version that was most often told these days was based off a novel that had taken significant creative liberties.
-The original story, the true story...well.
-Gareth couldn't keep from saying aloud, “How strange.”
+It was a lesser known Egil story—still common enough, but the most common version was based off a novel that had taken significant creative liberties.
+The original story, though...well.
+Gareth couldn’t keep from saying, “How strange.”

 The young man hadn’t expected that answer.
 “Strange?” he asked.